Betti numbers of the Frobenius powers of the maximal ideal over a general hypersurface: Application to Frobenius powers

 where by $\phi$, $\phi^\vee$, $\psi^T$, and ${\bf c}$ above we mean the images in $R$ of these $P$-matrices.

-In addition, the homogeneous alternating matrix $\phi$ has Pfaffian equal to $vf$ for some unit $v\in k$, and the pair $(\phi,\phi^\vee)$ of matrices over $P$ is the matrix factorization of $vf$ over $P$ associated to the periodic portion. \end{prp}
+In addition, the homogeneous skew-symmetric matrix $\phi$ has Pfaffian equal to $vf$ for some unit $v\in k$, and the pair $(\phi,\phi^\vee)$ of matrices over $P$ is the matrix factorization of $vf$ over $P$ associated to the periodic portion. \end{prp}

 \begin{proof} We apply the construction of Shamash \cite{JSh69}.
 We take as input the resolution $G$ of $P/I$ from Proposition~\ref{I-Presn} and the homotopy $\sigma$ from Lemma~\ref{homotopies}.
 Let $D(R)$ be the divided power $R$-algebra on one variable, call it $T$.
 As $\sigma^2=0$, the construction requires no higher homotopies.
 It yields a resolution of the form